Art & Art History

 ART 4375.
 DESIGN TEXAS.
 3 Hours.

 Visual Communication outreach and problem solving.
-Individual and group projects for clients selected by the instructor.
+Classroom operates like a design agency to complete real projects for clients and nonprofits as selected by the instructor.
 Provides advanced undergraduate students an opportunity to interact with clients on the development and completion of complex communication design problems.
-May be taken up to three times for credit.
-Prerequisite: ART 3355.
+Prerequisite: ART 3355 and permission from advisor.

 ART 4376.
 ADVANCED CINEMA PRODUCTION (ACP): SOUND.
 3 Hours.